Do I need to account for overheads in my total exposure time when submitting Service Mode OBs?

 Answer: The UTs have a pointing accuracy of 3 arcsec RMS, driven by the guide star catalogue accuracy.
 The expected tracking accuracy under nominal wind load is 0.1 arcsec RMS over 30 minutes when field stabilization is active.
 The UTs also have the capability of tracking targets with additional velocities (e.g. Solar System targets) under full active optics control.
 Proposers who need this capability should specify the additional velocities in RA and Dec for their targets.
 Please check here for further details on UTs performances.

-Can I trace all my ESO Service Mode runs?
+Can I get an overview of all my ESO Service Mode runs?

-Absolutely.
+Answer: Yes.
 After logging into the User Portal (http://www.eso.org/UserPortal) in the main screen you will see a card labelled, "Phase 2".
 Within that card you will see the link, "Check the status of your observing runs".
 Clicking on that link will bring you to an overview page for your observing runs.
+You can subscribe to receive an email notification from the nightlog tool each time one of your OBs is executed.
+The subscription is managed through the "Subscribe to night reports" link in the upper right of the Overview of ESO Observing Runs page in User Portal.
+The nightlog tool can also be accessed directly through http://www.eso.org/gnlt.